McAllen Memorial High School

 McAllen Memorial High School is one of five high schools serving the McAllen, Texas area as a part of the McAllen Independent School District.
 It houses over 2,000 students from grades 9-12.
-Prior to the establishment of Memorial High School, the school and its building were originally opened and operated as Brown Middle School.
+Before the establishment of Memorial High School, the school and its building were originally opened and operated as Brown Middle School.
 The high school opened in 1980, at its current location, 101 East Hackberry Avenue McAllen, Texas, United States.
 The school colors are Columbia blue and bright gold and the mascot is a mustang.

 Demographics

-As of the 2023-2024 school years, the demographics of McAllen Memorial is 94.47% Hispanic, 3.16% White, 1.36% Asian, 0.63% Black, and 0.29% two or more races.
+As of the 2023-2024 school year, the demographics of McAllen Memorial is 94.47% Hispanic, 3.16% white, 1.36% Asian, 0.63% Black, and 0.29% two or more races.
 68.34% of students at McAllen Memorial are eligible to receive free or reduced lunch.

 History

 Memorial High School began in 1980, renovations were made to the Health Clinic, Assistant Principal offices, Attendance office, Auditorium in 1999.